MrSep01/Teacher-Insight-Tracker/replit.md

   * Updated benefits to emphasize support for new teachers and collaborative learning
   * Refined mission and vision statements to focus on empowering new teachers with AI assistance
   * Enhanced messaging around personalized learning and community-driven education
+- July 09, 2025.
+Completed footer links and contact form functionality:
+  * Created comprehensive Privacy Policy page with proper legal content and navigation
+  * Built Terms of Service page with detailed user agreements and licensing information
+  * Developed Documentation page with feature guides and help sections
+  * Updated footer links to connect to proper pages instead of placeholder anchors
+  * Verified contact form API endpoint works correctly with validation and error handling
+  * All footer links now functional: Privacy Policy, Terms of Service, Documentation, and contact emails
+  * Fixed sidebar Dashboard link routing to match application structure
+  * Thoroughly tested all navigation flows and form submissions
 ```

 ## User Preferences